 The Asian caucus meets in Auckland and by Zoom three or four times a year to share research findings, health initiatives focused on Asian public health in Aotearoa, and updates from the PHA director, president and council.
 For more information contact Lifeng.Zhou@waitematadhb.govt.nz

 We also hold events for members and friends.
 To sign up to our mailing list, please visit the subscribe page.

-Recommandations on the health system reform from the Asian Causus of the PHA
+Recommendations on the health system reform from the Asian Caucus of the PHA

 Asian and other ethnic populations account for a significant proportion of Aotearoa’s population (more than 18% as at Census 2018) and these populations are also increasing at a fast pace.
 Although some Asian and ethnic groups have higher life expectancy at birth, lower rate of infant mortality and lower mortality rates for some conditions, we must acknowledge these groups are extremely diverse in culture, language, health status, settlement history, and unmet health needs.
 We will have to develop systematic rather than ‘piecemeal’ national health strategy and implementation plans at regional/district level for Asian and ethnic communities to maintain the outstanding results and to address those areas where issues exist already or are emerging particularly for some Asian and ethnic sub-groups, former refugees and asylum seekers.
 It is highly recommended to apply an (vertical) equity lens to Asian and ethnic populations, to understand the unique health needs of these subpopulations and proportionate investment of resources via Asian and ethnic health research, to set up dedicated regional/district level Asian and ethnic health divisions with commission powers and empower community organisations for better health outcomes, patient experiences and wellbeing.Read the recommendations from the Asian caucus of the PHA here